 top of page

-Gear List for the Kungsleden
+Kungsleden Gear List

 Gear List

-Some of the gear I take is standard for almost every trip, whilst some gear is season specific and some trip specific.
+Some of the gear I take is standard for almost every trip, whilst some gear is season-specific and some trip-specific.
 I am very thorough in my trip research and typically build up a gear list weeks before I go leaving me enough time to replace or replenish anything missing, empty or broken, so here goes.

 In total I carried approximately a 19.7kg backpack for the 9 days, broken down as: